Effective Date: April 14, 2003

 (404) 331-2867 (TDD)

 To request a copy of your medical records, you must submit written permission.
 Download the Authorization for Release of Health Information.
-Print one copy to submit and one copy for your records.
-After completing the form, be sure to print, sign and date.
+Print one (1) copy to submit and one (1) copy for your records.
+After completing the form, be sure to print, sign, and date it.
 To finalize your request, we require a copy of the patient ID (if over 18) or guardian ID (if under 18).
-Return the completed form and attachments by mail, fax, email to:
+Return the completed form and attachments by mail, fax, or email to:

 St. Jude Children’s Research Hospital